AnyChart/docs.anychart.com/Gantt_Chart/Date_and_Time_Formats.md

 You can format text by combining {api:?entry=format}format(){api} with [tokens](../Common_Settings/Text_Formatters#string_tokens).

-Here are some tokens that affect dates:
+Here are some of the tokens that affect dates:

 * Project labels & tooltips– `{%actualStart}`, `{%actualEnd}`, `{%baselineStart}`, `{%baselineEnd}`
 * Resource labels & tooltips – `{%start}`, `{%end}`